BritneyS/KeyValueObserving/README.md

 **Key-Value Observation:** Reactive programming without dependencies!

 KVO - property change observation + reacting to changes with certain behaviors

+**How is this possible?**

+Key-Value Coding in the Cocoa Framework:

+- The `NSKeyValueCoding` protocol enables indirect access to object property values through keys (property names)

+    Example: Property value getter `valueForKey:` and property value setter `setValue:forKey:`

+- Objects that inherit from `NSObject` also conform to the `NSKeyValueCoding` protocol

+- Changes are responded to via property observation tokens of type `NSKeyValueObservation`, that observes and reacts to property value changes via the `NSKeyValueObservedChange` type, which has access to modified property values through its `newValue` and `oldValue` properties

+- The reaction to property value changes takes place in a closure referred to as the `changeHandler` (see the project for examples!)

 **Why learn this when we have RxSwift, ReactiveSwift, etc?**